How to get rich

 Published:

-I regularly teach an undergraduate finance class at university, and I spend the first few weeks of lectures on personal finance.
+I regularly teach an undergraduate finance class at the university, and I spend the first few weeks of lectures on personal finance.
 In this article, I provide some tips for getting rich.
-I learned these tips from reading countless books and articles on personal finance as well as making economic decisions such as consumption, saving, and investment over a few decades.
+I learned these tips from reading countless books and articles on personal finance, as well as making economic decisions such as consumption, saving, and investment over a few decades.
 I believe that for most people living in developed countries, getting rich (say, becoming a millionaire) is not particularly difficult.
 You don’t need special skills or luck.
 However, you do need a lot of discipline, which explains why not everybody is rich.

 Getting started

 Let me first explain what I mean by being “rich”.
-I use “rich” synonymously to “wealthy” (having a high net worth).
+I use “rich” synonymously with “wealthy” (having a high net worth).
 Of course, there is no objective wealth level that defines being wealthy.
 What I mean by someone being wealthy is that the person is able to live comfortably without working or relying on family members or the government.
 In other words, being wealthy simply means being financially independent, and I am assuming that is our objective.

 To become rich, we need to understand a few equations.
 One of them is the budget constraint, which looks like \[ W’=R(W+Y-C-T).\] Here, \(W\) is your current wealth, \(Y\) is your current income, \(C\) is your current consumption, \(T\) is your current tax bill, \(R\) is the gross return on savings, and \(W’\) is your wealth next period.
 Looking at the budget constraint, we see that there are only five ways to become rich.